Logo of the The Poor Swiss

 The case of the Substitute Occupational Benefit Institution as a vested benefits provider is also very interesting.

-Indeed, the Substitute Occupational Benefit Institution manages more than one million accounts, with more than 10 billion CHF in assets.
+Indeed, the Substitute Occupational Benefit Institution manages well over one million accounts, with more than 10 billion CHF in assets.
 And even more interesting, more than half of these accounts belong to people that lost their vested benefits.

 It is a bit crazy, but many in Switzerland do not know they have assets with the Substitute Occupational Benefit Institution.